Below are a variety of ways to help you get an introduction to Cartagena; most have links for further information.

 4. Walk the Wall Have a look at the map here to see an outline of the city walls on Google maps, as well as the apartment locations.
 You can almost walk the entire way around the San Diego & Centro sections of the Old City with great views of the sea and the city.
 (Unfortunately one section of the wall was destroyed in the early 1900s in the name of “progress.”)
 There is more wall further south, in the “up and coming” Getsemaní area.
 Walking the wall is best done in the morning or late afternoon when it’s not so hot.
 Also it can be tricky at night as the pavement is not always level and there are no railings or lights, so please be careful.

-5. Private guided tours in English or Spanish: We recommend Dimas Mosquera Arias, who has been a tour guide in Cartagena for five years.
+5. Private guided tours in English or Spanish: Dimas Mosquera Arias has been a tour guide in Cartagena since 2011.
 Originally from Buenaventura (on the Pacific coast), he has lived in Cartagena for many years and also spent several years in the U.S. He offers personalized tours around the Old City and more.
 Apartment Manager Benjamin can help book your tour with Dimas.

 6. Rent A Bike Bike rental locations seem to come and go, but you should be able to find one without trying very hard.
 Ciclo Sport 512 on Calle del Cuartel is recommended (tel: 660-8438; cell:312-769-1424); they have electric bikes as well as traditional bikes.
 Be very careful of traffic; drivers are crazy here!

 7. Take a carriage ride.
 You can almost always find a carriage available at Plaza Bolivar and by the Clock Tower.